jundalisay/spblist/content/en/research/mohammad/quran/sura-037.md

 they came running towards him.
 95. He
 said, “Do you worship what you carve?
-When Allah created you, and what you manufacture?”
+When Enki created you, and what you manufacture?”
 97. They said, “Build a pyre for him, and throw him into the furnace.”